sammy-kablammy/.config/quick_reference/git_quick_reference.md

 # misc tips
 see a more compact git log:
 * git log --oneline
-see more fun stuff
+you can also give `git log` a filename and it will show changes relating to that file. see more fun stuff
 * git log --all --graph --decorate --oneline to view in vim, do this (don't forget the - at the end)